CiscoDevNet/terraform-provider-intersight/website/docs/r/kubernetes_container_runtime_policy.html.markdown

   + `port`:(int) The HTTP Proxy port number.The port number of the HTTP/HTTPS proxy must be between 1 and 65535, inclusive.
   + `protocol`:(string) Protocol to use for the HTTP/HTTPS Proxy.
   + `username`:(string) The username for the HTTP/HTTPS Proxy.
 * `docker_https_proxy`:(HashMap) - The https proxy configuration for docker.
 Refer to https://docs.docker.com/network/proxy/ for details.
+Deprecated, assign a HttpProxyPolicy to the ClusterProfile ContainerRuntimeProxyPolicy field instead.
 This complex property has following sub-properties:
   + `hostname`:(string) HTTP/HTTPS Proxy server FQDN or IP.
   + `is_password_set`:(bool)(ReadOnly) Indicates whether the value of the 'password' property has been set.